 Tel: Tel: 023 9266 5664 ex1306

 Educational settings will make a range of ordinarily available provision for all children / young people, including those with SEND from the totality of resources available to them.
-This is a summary of Portsmouth's Ordinarily Available Provision
+This section includes the Portsmouth's Ordinarily Available Provision document.

 Educational settings will make a range of ordinarily available provision for all children / young people, including those with SEND from the totality of resources available to them.
 This is a summary of Portsmouth's Ordinarily Available Provision for Post 16 students.